-for fossil gas to be
+for fossil gas to be considered aligned with

-directly enable other activities to make a substantial contribution to an environmental objective.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+are activities for which low-carbon alternatives are not yet available are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.